MaheshKumarsg036/NeuroClear/README.md

 - **Gemini API Key**: Obtain from [Google AI Studio](https://aistudio.google.com/app/apikey)

 ### Prior Knowledge
-- Familiarity with REST APIs and asynchronous programming
+- Familiarity with REST APIs and asynchronous programming.
-- Basic understanding of Docker containerization
+- Basic understanding of Docker containerization.
-- Experience with React or similar frontend frameworks (helpful but not required)
+- Experience with React or similar frontend frameworks (helpful but not required).

 ---